Definitions for determining tuition fee status

 The tuition fees for which you are liable and the financial support available to you depend upon the programme of study that you follow and whether you are classed as a home (UK) student, European Union (EU) student, offshore student or international student.

-If you are a Home (UK) or EU undergraduate student and already hold an HE (Higher Education) qualification, you may not be eligible for any funding.
+If you are a home (UK) or EU undergraduate student and already hold an HE (Higher Education) qualification, you may not be eligible for any funding unless you are applying for a healthcare course such as Nursing or Midwifery.
 Please refer to the fees and funding information for undergraduate students who already hold a HE qualification.

 UK (home) students